electricbookworks/ebw-training/digital-decisions/text/05-00-rights-and-royalty-decisions.md

 > Note: We&#8217;re not going to discuss [Google Books](http://books.google.com/) in this course, except to say that you should take the time to know about the Google service, and how you can use any of three key services it provides: free digitisation (low quality, for books you want available but don&#8217;t want to spend money on); indexing (so that people can find the book by its text but not read it), and sales (Google Editions will operate like an ebookstore).

+## Territory

+To date, most ebook distributors let you determine which territories your ebooks will sell into.
+Of course, try to get world rights in any negotiations.
+(This also offers the opportunity to create territory-based pricing strategies, such as low-priced editions for developing countries.)

+## Royalties

+This is a contentious area.
+Many authors think ebook royalties should be higher, since the publisher is saving on production and distribution costs.
+Publishers know things are often more complicated than that, and that they may be forced to pass any savings on to consumers, under pressure from large retailers.

+Moreover, under some contracts, electronic rights may fall under subsidiary rights clauses that give the author a far higher share of revenue than their royalty rate.
+A demanding author could even argue that they deserve a high subsidiary-rights percentage of revenue if you outsource most of your ebook creation and distribution, to the point that you&#8217;re effectively licensing your ebook business to a third party.

+My recommendation:

+1. Offer authors the same royalty as the highest print-sales royalty in their contract, or offer all your authors the same, generous royalty (but not as high as a subsidiary-rights share would be).
+[It may be increasingly common to offer 20–25% of net receipts](http://www.ereads.com/2010/02/and-new-macmillan-e-book-royalty-is.html).

+2. Always treat ebook creation as an in-house responsibility, even if you outsource parts of the ebook-creation and distribution process.